aditya-khanna2006/Hunar-Intern/README.md

 Welcome to my **HUNAR INTERN Data Science Internship** repository.

 This repository contains all the tasks completed during my internship at **HUNAR INTERN**.
-Each task demonstrates practical applications of **Python**, **Data Science**, and **Data Analysis**, covering topics such as data cleaning, preprocessing, exploratory data analysis, visualization, and machine learning.
+Each task demonstrates practical applications of **Python**, **Data Science**, and **Machine Learning**, covering topics such as data cleaning, preprocessing, data visualization, and predictive modeling.

 The repository is organized task-wise, making it easy to navigate through each internship assignment and its corresponding solution.